lukewebdev/AirChat/README.md

 ## User Cases

 - People who were protesting against their govt resulting in the their internet being cut off.
-Even worse govt decided to fuck with their cellphones networks too.
+Even worse govt decided to mess with their cellphones networks too.
 They need basic communication tools to spread news and updates about their conditions, and with the aim to eventually relay that information to/from the internet when at least one of them is able to get a working internet connection.

 - NGOs and medical teams working in Africa under poor conditions who want to build some basic communication's infrastructure to coordinate efforts like the delivery of medication and food or to update on local conditions without being intercepted by regional armed groups etc.